COVID-19: impacts on markets

 Online livestock sales have risen, saleyards have adjusted to video streaming sales and implemented strict entry protocols to conform with social distancing requirements.

 Domestic cattle prices have found support in tighter supply numbers and continued restocker and processor competition.
+The Eastern Young Cattle Indicator (EYCI) reached a new record on 17 June at 772¢/kg cwt to now sit 207¢ above the five-year average.
 Widespread rainfall, which also supports heightened restocker demand, has also triggered a decline in cattle on feed numbers from record highs.

 MLA has recently released revised cattle projections for 2020, which are forecasting a further tightening of supply as improved conditions help initiate a national herd rebuild.